RBerger90/Accessibility-Menu/README.md

 ## Adding the menu

-Just put the cdsa.js and cdsa.css into your project, then, link these in your HTML file :
+Put the cdsa.js and cdsa.css into your project, then, link them in your HTML file :

 - cdsa.css as the last element of the HTML head;